-The AT1 Secure RSA/ECC library (optional) TORNADOTM-T is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
+The AT1 Secure RSA/ECC/SHA library (optional) TORNADOTM-T is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
+The AT1 Secure RSA/ECC/SHA library is a software library built on the TORNADOTM-T coprocessor

-The AT1 Secure RSA/ECC library is a software library built on the TORNADO[TM]-T coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
+The ATT Secure RSA/ECC/SHA library is a software library built on the TORNADOTM-T coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.